eclipse-jkube/.github/profile/README.md

 # Eclipse JKube

-This is the Eclipse JKube project auxiliary organization in GitHub.
-The main repository for the project is located at [github.com/eclipse/jkube](https://github.com/eclipse/jkube).
+This is the Eclipse JKube organization in GitHub.

+Eclipse JKube is part of the [Eclipse Foundation](https://eclipse.org) which is also on [GitHub](https://github.com/eclipse).

 ## Feedback and Community